trrad/trrad.github.io/_posts/2016-10-10-bayes-regression.md

 title:  "What is Bayesian Linear Regresion Doing?"
 date:   2017-10-10
 ---
 Linear regression is a basic statistical tool that pretty much anyone who has worked with data is familiar with.
-In this post I will walk through a simple practical example using Edward, a Pythonic probabalistic programming library.
-Before diving into that, a quick review of some of the math involved in the 'classical' approach.
-This post is also here to test out the MathJax running on the site for rendering equations and see if I can remember any LaTex.
+In this post, I'm going to discuss some of the math and ideas behind the Bayesian approach, and try to do so in a way that will be easy to engage with for someone with a more traditional frequentist background.
+In the second section, I will walk through a number of examples and graphs of different situations of Bayesian regression to hopefully help give an intuitive understanding of the effect of things like sample size, variance and your choice of priors.
+A future post will then try to extend these ideas to dealing with alternate and more complex models and shift the terminology from parameter estimation to inference over random latent variables.

 Given *n* observations and *d* features per observation, my independent variable can be represented by a $n \times d$ matrix: